Are Cannabis Plants Perennial?

 Cannabis is dioecious, meaning it is a gendered plant.
 Other dioecious plants include ginkgos, willows, and African teak.
 Some botanists believe that cannabis plants may have once been perennial and may have changed as the climate in which they grew changed, forcing the plants to adapt.
 Based on this theory, it is feasible that perennial cannabis plants may be found in tropical and sub-tropical areas.
 These plants would flower during the fall before entering a period of slow growth.
 In the spring, they would return to a vegetative growth stage before flowering again in the fall.

 Growing Conditions Are Also a Factor

-The growing conditions for a cannabis plant will also severely limit its ability to function as a perennial.
-In areas with cold winters, the frost will kill the plant unless it is grown indoors in a highly controlled environment.
+The growing conditions for a cannabis plant can also significantly limit its ability to function as a perennial.
+In areas with cold winters, frost can kill the plant unless it is grown indoors in a highly controlled environment.

 Perennial Cannabis Plants May Exist

-Although the majority of cannabis plants are annual, some companies claim to have developed their own cannabis seeds that grow the plant for decades on end.
-The problem, however, is that these are still just claims.
-You will not usually find concrete testing and information to back up the claims.
-Furthermore, the prices for these supposed perennial seeds are astronomic.
+Although the majority of cannabis plants are annual, some companies claim to have developed cannabis seeds that can grow the plant for decades.
+However, these claims are often unsupported by concrete testing and information, and the prices for these supposed perennial seeds are often exorbitant.